karakun/karakun.github.io/_posts/2018-06-20-javafx-css.md

 title:  "Styling Controls with JavaFX and CSS"
 author: hendrik
 featuredImage: colors-2
-excerpt: "This post shows how JavaFX controls can easily be styled with CSS.
+description: "This post shows how JavaFX controls can easily be styled with CSS.
 Since it is eaven a little bit tricky to style a simple button the right way if you want to profide a complete custom look this post give several tips & tricks that will be usefull when using CSS in JavaFX"
 tags: [JavaFX, CSS]
 headerImage: post
 ---